Former TN CM Annadurai remembered | Politics

 Former TN CM Annadurai remembered

-He was instrumental in renaming the then Madras State as Tamil Nadu, during his tenure as Chief Minister.The AIADMK members led by interim general secretary K Palaniswami garlanded Annas statue here.Expelled AIADMK general secretary V K Sasikala, who too paid floral tributes to the leader, expressed that the AIADMK factions divided on the leadership issue should sink the differences and unite.The AIADMK should remain as a strong force.
+He was instrumental in renaming the then Madras State as Tamil Nadu, during his tenure as chief minister.The AIADMK members led by interim general secretary K Palaniswami garlanded Annas statue here.Expelled AIADMK general secretary V K Sasikala, who too paid floral tributes to the leader, opined that the AIADMK factions divided on the leadership issue should sink the differences and unite.The AIADMK should remain as a strong force.

 - Country: